uprighted-learners/unit-4-mission-countdown/part1.md

 - [ ] Inside of this `if` statement, change the `textContent` to be "GO!"
 - [ ] Inside of this `if` statement, utilize `clearInterval` and pass in the variable that holds the `setInterval` timer.
 - [ ] The second argument passed to `setInterval` is the time in miliseconds we want the delay or interval to be.
 We want it to be 1 second.
-- [ ] Once this part of the lab is completed, proceed to part two
+- [ ] Once this part of the exercise is completed, proceed to part two

 # Review

-In this lab, we utilized the `setTimeout` and `setInterval` timers to achieve two different kinds of display to the user.
+In this exercise, we utilized the `setTimeout` and `setInterval` timers to achieve two different kinds of display to the user.

 The software should: